8+ Tasty Food Delivery Trends to consider while building Custom MVP App

 Over the last year, there has been a rise in non-traditional items being ordered online and through mobile apps.
 People now can buy more than just pizza, burgers, and curries!

-With pubs and bars closed because of lockdown, people have not been able to go out for beers and cocktails with friends.
+With pubs and bars closed because of the lockdown, people have not been able to go out for beers and cocktails with friends.

 Some companies have seized this opportunity to sell alcohol to customers, either as a stand-alone service or alongside the food that they deliver.
 This has been well-received by customers, with alcohol deliveries going up by a third in 2020!